 Saved the best for the last.
 A fundamental investor should forecast a country’s GDP, CPI, PPI, inflation rate, fiscal policies by the government, monetary policies by the central bank, employment data, import and export and other mumbo jumbos.
 Safe to say, he has to assume the role of finance secretary and central bank governor.
 Sounds fascinating!!
 Isn’t it?
 It doesn’t stop here, when a new turmoil like trade war or political instability surfaces, he has to punch in extra hours.
 (Get our free newsfeed indicator which delivers live economic data at the MT4/MT5 terminal)

 Don’t be overwhelmed just now.
 All the three markets are correlated.
-The fundamental analyst should definitely have an overview of the other two segments.
+The fundamental analyst should have an overview of the other two segments.
 The investor should also study the inter-market correlations and dependencies too.

 The technical analyst uses the historical price action of an asset with the help of a chart.
 The charts help to ascertain the supply and demand in the market.
 But, who creates the supply and demand for an asset?
 The big financial institutions -Banks, brokerages and hedge funds- who are the fundamental analysts.
-A technical analyst just cuts to the chase.
+A technical analyst simply cuts to the chase.
 He uses the chart as a cheat sheet to find out the answers to the hard work of fundamental analyst and trades with it.
 Smart!
 Isn’t it?

-A fundamental investor will be an early bird in a party, whereas the technical investor is a latecomer.
+A fundamental investor will be an early bird at a party, whereas the technical investor is a latecomer.
 But both enjoy the party in their own way.
 An early bird will have his incentive of happy hours while a latecomer needs to pay the price for his late arrival, at times.

 But recent investment patterns depict a different story.
 Fundamental analysts were crying overvaluation and exiting early whereas technical analysts were profiting from the extended bull run in every segment.
-The technical analyst also takes advantage of the short-term volatile movements which many fundamental analysts treat as a noise.
+The technical analyst also takes advantage of the short-term volatile movements which many fundamental analysts treat as noise.

 A truce in the debate – Technical Analysis vs Fundamental Analysis